swati210994/swati210994.github.io/_pages/about.md

 My name is Swati Meena, and I am a Data scientist at [Sprinklr](https://www.sprinklr.com/).
 I have worked in the area of deep learning applications to the medical images specifically for breast cancer diagnosis and prognosis at MeDAL (Medical Deep Learning and Artificial Intelligence Lab).
 I have worked in the area with pathology images.
 I also have a keen interest in the field of Computer vision, and Natural language processing.

 I maintain a list of my publications and research implementations under the [Publications]({{ site.url }}/publications) tab.
-To get an insight into my professional life so far, you can have a look at my [CV](/images/183070009_0.pdf).
+To get an insight into my professional life so far, you can have a look at my [CV].

 ## Updates